peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public string DispositionType { get; }

 Gets a string containing this object's disposition type, such as "inline" or "attachment".
 Note that under RFC 6266 sec.
 4.2 and RFC 2183 sec.
 2.8, unrecognized disposition types should be treated as "attachment".
 (There is no default content disposition in a message has no Content-Disposition header field.).
-The resulting string will be in lower case; that is, with its basic upper-case letters ("A" to "Z") converted to basic lower-case letters ("a" to "z").
+The resulting string will be in lowercase; that is, with its basic uppercase letters ("A" to "Z") converted to basic lowercase letters ("a" to "z").

 <b>Returns:</b>